 - The interface is smooth and glitch-free.

-For more detailed thoughts on Thrive Content Builder, check out Stacey’s dedicated Thrive Content Builder review.
+For more detailed thoughts on Thrive Architect, check out our full Thrive Architect review.

 Thoughts on Thrive Leads

-After Thrive Content Builder, I’d say Thrive Leads is the other “flagship” product offered by Thrive Themes (not that the other plugins aren’t beneficial themselves).
+After Thrive Architect, I’d say Thrive Leads is the other “flagship” product offered by Thrive Themes (not that the other plugins aren’t beneficial themselves).